rositca-yancheva/friday-finance/dev-fullstack/README.md

 Remember that **being able to quickly adapt to our stack** is a core value being evaluated here.
 That being said, you're free to show the best you can, the way you believe you should.

+### I'm interested in working with **frontend only**, how does this code challenge make sense?

+As we said before, we really believe that everyone can (and should) be full-stack, writing all layers of the solution.

+But regardless of this philosophy, we certainly understand how some professionals are stronger on one side than the other, and we usually accept hiring developers more specialized on the frontend.
+But then the requirement is: You need to be excellent on the frontend to convince us of this, showing to be a real senior on the client-side technologies we use.

+So the recommendation is: If you can learn quickly and show something working with backend included, way better.
+If you can't, at least use a good API mocking approach and ensure your code shines on the frontend side.

+### I'm interested in working with **backend only**, how does this code challenge make sense?

+The same as above, just invert every time its written frontend for backend and vice-versa.

 ### I won't be able to finish the challenge in time, what should I do?

 Let us know why you can't.
 If it's an acceptable reason, we'll give you a few more days.
 But not being able to finish the challenge in time is not a reason to skip the challenge, just talk openly with us and any unexpected situation can easily be solved.